Plain, steamed vegetables do not taste good.

 I try to keep her rule of thumb in mind, keeping my vegetable preparation as simple as possible and using quality fats and good sea salt.

 One of my family’s favorite vegetable + fat + salt combinations is Sauteed Green Beans with Bacon.
 Simple to prepare, this is a delicious way to eat your green beans!

 - Cook bacon, reserving the drippings in a bowl.
 (This step can be done ahead of time).

 - Add green beans and saute until you consider them "done."

 - At the very end, crumble (or snip with kitchen shears) a few pieces of bacon over the beans and mix to combine.

 - Season with salt, to taste.

-- Obviously, you could use raw bacon or sausage, adding it to the skillet early enough to cook along with the beans.
+6. Obviously, you could use raw bacon or sausage, cooking it to the skillet first.
+Reserve, then add to sauteed beans.